Can You Get Addicted to CBD Like Other Drugs?

 Does CBD get someone high?

-CBD is not psychoactive, and people can’t get high from CBD unless the product contains THC.
+CBD is non-intoxicating, so people can’t get high from CBD unless the product contains THC.

 How can someone use CBD oil products correctly?